Griflongtin/Track-Suggester/README.md

 This website is for a track suggester to help you choose what track to take a epicodus.

-## Setup/Installation Requirements

-* Open your browser and at the top type in: https://griflongtin.github.io/Track-Suggester/index.html

 ## How to Look at WebPage

 * Open your browser and at the top type in: https://griflongtin.github.io/Track-Suggester/index.html

+## Setup/Installation Requirements

+* Open up terminal and type in: cd ~
+* Then type in: cd Desktop
+* Then type in: git clone https://github.com/Griflongtin/Track-Suggester.git
+* Then go to your Desktop and find the new file called Track-Suggester, Open it.
+* Then just open the index.html file.

 ## Support and contact details